-Case President Date Charges Resolution Sentence Summary could be used to disclose the contents.
-The matter was referred to the House identify his ethics committee, then known as the House Committee on source).
-Half of Standards of Official Conduct, which voted to issue subpoenas on the committee's 12 August 26, 1976, to Schorr and three other journalists, including members said they Clay Felker, editor of New York Magazine and editor in chief of the would not support a Village Voice; Shelly Zalaznick, senior editorial director of New contempt finding, York Magazine; and Aaron Latham, a contributing editor for New ending the matter.
-York Magazine.
-The committee held hearings at which Schorr and Latham testified but refused to disclose their sources.
-The matter dropped when the House ethics committee refused to issue a contempt citation.
+Case President Date Charges Resolution Sentence Summary could be used to identify his source).
+241 Half of the committee's 12 members said they would not support a contempt finding, ending the matter. disclose the contents.
+244 The matter was referred to the House ethics committee, then known as the House Committee on Standards of Official Conduct, which voted to issue subpoenas on August 26, 1976, to Schorr and three other journalists, including Clay Felker, editor of New York Magazine and editor in chief of the Village Voice; Shelly Zalaznick, senior editorial director of New York Magazine; and Aaron Latham, a contributing editor for New York Magazine.
+245 The committee held hearings at which Schorr and Latham testified but refused to disclose their sources.
+246 The matter dropped when the House ethics committee refused to issue a contempt citation.
 Notably, before subpoenaing Schorr and the others, a dozen former FBI agents had reportedly interviewed about 500 persons to identify Schorr's source.
-Additionally, as reported by Emma Best at MuckRock and based on FBI documents obtained by her through FOIA, the FBI initiated a preliminary inquiry into possible Espionage Act violations in connection with the publication of the report in the Village Voice.
-It appears, based on the documents, that the preliminary inquiry was launched the day after the publication, February 13, pursuant to a memorandum from the then-assistant attorney general in charge of the Criminal Division, Richard Thornburgh, to the director of the FBI containing the "11 questions" to determine the feasibility of an Espionage Act prosecution.
-On June 9, 1976, an unidentified woman voluntarily contacted the FBI's Press Services Office and said that she had information about the release of the Pike Committee report and its publication in the Village Voice.
-Two FBI special agents interviewed her
+247 Additionally, as reported by Emma Best at MuckRock and based on FBI documents obtained by her through FOIA, the FBI initiated a preliminary inquiry into possible Espionage Act violations in connection with the publication of the report in the Village Voice.
+248 It appears, based on the documents, that the preliminary inquiry was launched the day after the publication, February 13, pursuant to a memorandum from the then-assistant attorney general in charge of the Criminal Division, Richard Thornburgh, to the director of the FBI containing the "11 questions" to determine the feasibility of an Espionage Act prosecution.
+249 On June 9, 1976, an unidentified woman voluntarily contacted the FBI's Press Services Office and said that she had information about the release of the Pike Committee report and its publication in the Village Voice.
+250 Two FBI special agents interviewed her

 Case President Date Charges Resolution Sentence Summary telephonically that afternoon.
-According to the interview memorandum, the woman offered details about internal RCFP deliberations concerning Schorr and the Pike Committee report, and suggested that the FBI talk to two other RCFP employees.
-On October 28, 1976, it appears that the FBI interviewed another individual associated with the Reporters Committee, who described his "employer" as "members of the Executive Committee of the Reporters Committee."
+251 According to the interview memorandum, the woman offered details about internal RCFP deliberations concerning Schorr and the Pike Committee report, and suggested that the FBI talk to two other RCFP employees.
+252 On October 28, 1976, it appears that the FBI interviewed another individual associated with the Reporters Committee, who described his "employer" as "members of the Executive Committee of the Reporters Committee."
 The individual had "second thoughts" about freely answering FBI questions because of possible issues of privilege vis-à-vis him and his employer, but said that his recollection was that the understanding of RCFP's staff was in accord with the public statement made by RCFP shortly after the Village Voice publication.
 254 On October 29, 1976, it appears that the FBI interviewed another individual associated with the Reporters Committee, who had resigned following the Pike Committee publication.
 That person stated that he had no "real firsthand information" that he could recall.
 By memorandum on May 18, 1977, Thornburgh advised that there was no reasonable chance that a prosecution under the Espionage Act would be successful, and that the FBI need not engage in further investigation.
-Samuel Morison Reagan 10/4/1984 (indicted) Four-count indictment.
+257 Samuel Morison Reagan 10/4/1984 (indicted) Four-count indictment.
 Convicted on all four counts.
 The Supreme 24 months (pardoned).
 Morison, an intelligence analyst with the Naval Intelligence Support Center ("NISC"), was convicted of stealing and selling